Malaysia to deport Myanmar asylum-seekers next week, refugee groups say

 Rights group Amnesty International called for UNHCR to get immediate access to those being deported.

-“When the Malaysian government denies UNHCR access to detention for 1-1/2 years, it is jeopardising the lives of refugees and asylum seekers,” said Katrina Maliamauv, the group’s director in Malaysia.
+“When the Malaysian government denies UNHCR access to detention for one-and-a-half years, it is jeopardising the lives of refugees and asylum seekers,” said Katrina Maliamauv, the group’s director in Malaysia.

 Our Standards: The Thomson Reuters Trust Principles.